marchaesen/vcxsrv/mesalib/docs/drivers/freedreno.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In most cases random GPU faults and rendering artifacts are caused by some kind of undifined behaviour that falls under the following categories:
+In most cases random GPU faults and rendering artifacts are caused by some kind of undefined behavior that falls under the following categories:

 - Usage of a stale reg value;
 - Usage of stale memory (e.g. expecting it to be zeroed when it is not);